How do you refresh old content on your affiliate site for better SEO results?

 Beginner vs advanced considerations

-- Beginner: Prioritise high-impact, low-effort updates such as refining titles and meta descriptions, correcting outdated facts, and improving readability for mobile users.
+- Beginner: Prioritize high-impact, low-effort updates such as refining titles and meta descriptions, correcting outdated facts, improving readability, and checking mobile presentation.

-- Advanced: Undertake split tests of metadata and CTAs, consolidate topical clusters across multiple pages, implement rich media and schema, and coordinate refreshes site-wide to influence topical authority rather than isolated pages.
+- Advanced: Undertake split tests of metadata and CTAs, consolidate topical clusters across multiple pages, implement rich media and schema where appropriate, and coordinate refreshes site-wide to strengthen topical authority rather than treating each page in isolation.

 Future trends and considerations

 Affiliates should watch signals that affect content credibility and discoverability.
-Search engines continue to refine how they evaluate expertise, authoritativeness, and trustworthiness — often summarized as E-A-T — which places a premium on accurate, well-sourced affiliate content and clear disclosures.
+Search engines continue to refine how they evaluate experience, expertise, authoritativeness, and trustworthiness — often summarized as E-E-A-T — which places a premium on accurate, well-sourced affiliate content, transparent disclosures, and clear explanations.
+Do not manufacture first-hand experience; instead, make the basis for recommendations, comparisons, and business guidance easy to understand.

-Other trends include intent drift in queries, increased importance of structured data for SERP features, and growing scrutiny of low-quality AI-generated content.
-Keep refresh plans flexible so you can adjust structure and sourcing as these signals evolve.
+Other trends include intent drift in queries, more varied search result formats, increased use of structured data where it accurately reflects page content, and growing scrutiny of low-quality AI-generated copy.
+Keep refresh plans flexible so you can adjust structure, sourcing, and editorial review as these signals evolve.

 Conclusion: key takeaways

-A structured approach to refreshes—audit, prioritise, update with SEO and compliance in mind, and measure outcomes—keeps legacy content contributing to organics and conversions.
-Regular, data-driven refresh cycles are more efficient than continually producing only new pages and help preserve link equity and topical relevance for affiliate publishers.
+A structured refresh process — audit, prioritize, update with SEO and compliance in mind, then measure outcomes — keeps legacy content working for organic visibility and affiliate operations.
+Regular, data-driven refresh cycles are often more efficient than producing only new pages, and they help preserve link equity, topical relevance, and editorial accuracy over time.

 If you manage affiliate content for iGaming brands and want resources or partnership details, explore the Lucky Buddha Affiliates resource hub to access program materials, compliance guidance, and promotional assets tailored for affiliates.